SiliconLabsSoftware/docs-matter/sld253-matter-wifi/build-pi-env.md

 # Using the Pre-Built Raspberry Pi "Matter Hub" Image

 When using a Raspberry Pi as a controller in your Matter network you have two options
+  - Building Environment using Raspberry Pi 4
+  - To start using the Raspberry Pi
 ## Building Environment using Raspberry Pi 4

 ### To flash the Ubuntu OS onto the SD card: